sopa233/spring-boot-angular8/README.md

 - Node: 12.7.0
 - MacOS

-- It also uses router state options to pass data between components
+- It uses this.router.navigateByUrl('/update', { state: user }) to pass data between components
- - this.router.navigateByUrl('/update', { state: user })